IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

     ![](_attachments/cloudResourcesMenu.png)

-7. Expand the **AI / Machine Learning** section and click the **watsonx Orchestrate** instance listed (the instance name will be different than shown in the image below).
+7. Expand the **AI / Machine Learning** section and click the **watsonx Orchestrate** instance listed (the instance name is different than shown in the following image).

     ![](_attachments/cloudResourcesAI.png)